sailfish009/openstructure/modules/mol/mm/doc/simulation.rst

 .. class:: Simulation(topology,entity,settings)

-  Second constructor that takes a :class:`Topology` and a consistent :class:`ost.mol.EntityHandle` as an input.
+  Second constructor that takes a :class:`Topology`, a consistent :class:`ost.mol.EntityHandle` and a :class:`Settings` as input.

   :param topology:      Topology to initialize the :class:`Simulation`
   :param entity:        Entity that is consistent with